ucbds-infra/writing-autograder-tests/index.rst

 ========================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:
    :hidden:

    doctests
    comparison
+   seeding
+   ok_format
+   master_notebooks

 This guide considers best-practices for writing Python autograder tests.
-While this guide is focused mainly on ok-formatted tests (those used in Berkeley's OkPy_ and Otter_ autograders), some of the ideas discussed are applicable to all Pythonic autograders and the tests written for them.
+While this guide is focused mainly on OK-formatted tests (those used in Berkeley's OkPy_ and Otter_ autograders), some of the ideas discussed are applicable to all Pythonic autograders and the tests written for them.
 The topics discussed herein include test formatting, ok-formatted test files, structuring tests, and working with randomness.

 .. _OkPy: https://okpy.org
 .. _Otter: https://otter-grader.readthedocs.io